The logo for Lawn.com.au

 How to Grow Beetroot Plants

-Growing beetroot plants is a straightforward process that rewards you with a crop that’s both versatile in the kitchen and beneficial for your health.
+Growing beetroot plants is a straightforward process!
+In the end, you’ll be rewarded with a crop that’s both versatile in the kitchen and beneficial for your health.

 Prepare the soil